Tähdet ja avaruus

 Tähdet ja avaruus is a member magazine of the Ursa Astronomical Association and it can also be subscribed without a membership.
 Ursa Astronomical Association is a non profit organization which promotes astronomy and related sciences and astronomy school education.

-The editor in chief of the magazine is Marko Pekkola, editor is Laura Koponen, staff science writers are Sakari Nummila and Anne Liljeström.
+The editor in chief of the magazine is Marko Pekkola, editor is Laura Koponen, staff science writers are Elina Nieppola and Sakari Nummila.
 Layout is by Heikki Laurila.
 A group of free science journalists assist the magazine.
 Many Finnish astronomers answer the readers questions in the questions and answers column.